knaidu/problem-solving/strings/matching_paranthesis.md

 We're using O(1) space for counting the number of open brackets and O(n) time since we are traversing the string only once

 ## Variant
-If we had to perform this search repeatedly, we wouldn't want to incurr the O(n) cost each time.
+If we had to perform this search repeatedly, we wouldn't want to incur the O(n) cost each time.
 We can pre-process the string and store the opening and closing index pairs in a data structure.

 - Traverse the string L to R and for every opening bracket push its index into a stack
 - For every closing bracket pop from stack, and store the indices in their respective hash